Introduction to Playwriting Groups

 How do I apply to the Intro Groups?

-To apply, you will need to fill in the online form which includes attaching a 10 page example of your playwriting and a statement about why you would like to take part in the group.
-The example can be from a longer play or a complete short piece but it must be written for live performance (the guidelines below have more details).
+The form will also ask you to attach a 10 page example of your playwriting.
+The example can be from a longer play, a complete short piece or unconnected scenes written entirely new for this application but it must be written for live performance (the guidelines below have more details).

-Should you have specific access requirements, please see the information in the box at the top of this page.
+Should you have specific access requirements, please see the box at the top of this page for the large-print, BSL and easy-read versions of this information.

 Some important points to note: